JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 ## Sizes and placement

 ### Sizes
-Choose a column width appropriate for the most common values, but no less than **65 px**.
+Choose a column width appropriate for the most common values, but no less than **65px**.
 Too wide columns make it hard to read data.

 <format color="Green" style="bold">Correct</format>